dandu1008/auto-pr-github-action/README.md

 ## Usage

-`Auto PR creatiuon on branch push to remote location`
+`Auto PR creation on branch push to remote location`